 As these gaps accumulate, it becomes harder and harder to fill them in, and more unlikely that you will be able to fully grasp algebra or calculus later on.
-If a student becomes discouraged at an early age and it is not remediated quickly, then it is probably that the student will become disillusioned with the subject entirely.
+If a student becomes discouraged at an early age and it is not remediated quickly, then it is probable that the student will become disillusioned with the subject entirely.

 It’s like building a brick wall: if your foundation is weak, whatever you stack on top of it is going to be unstable, and quickly be reduced to rubble if put under scrutiny.

-Now the story can be much different for subjects like english and history.
-If your son or daughter struggles with the “Hamlet” unit in english class, or misses class during “Roman Empire” unit in world history, they may end up with a few poor grades on some essays and a unit test, but beyond that it’s relatively straightforward to recover.
+Now the story can be much different for subjects like English and history.
+If your son or daughter struggles with the “Hamlet” unit in English class, or misses class during “Roman Empire” unit in world history, they may end up with a few poor grades on some essays and a unit test, but beyond that, it’s relatively straightforward to recover.

 You figure out what they did wrong, why they missed what they missed, and approach the next topic with a renewed study strategy.
 These non-cumulative subjects are much less “dangerous” to fall behind in, because a short-term concerted effort can recover much of what was lost during the period they missed.